In this issue:

 The stage for Common Core was then set: it was decided that we’re just expecting too much to ask that kids be able to read, write, and do math by the time they’re 18.
 Or know that there are 5 continents or that the Civil War was fought between the North and the South, or that the Bill of Rights even exists… Or the formula for the area of a parallelogram…

 Since 2009 then, the glider-like downward trajectory of educational curricula has come to be codified and very clearly elaborated according to Common Core standards.
-This dismaying agenda is being unrelentingly forced on schools all across the country in an effort to homogenize and cap off not just the academic levels of school achievement, but kids’ values and attitudes as well.
+This dismaying agenda is being unrelentingly forced on schools all across the country in an effort to homogenize and cap off not just the academic levels of school achievement, but kids’ imagination, values and attitudes as well.

 Why?
 Big surprise: it’s about money.
 Obama’s handlers, along with Bill Gates’ foundation, have laid out over $4.3 billion in order to install Common Core as the educational standard in all US primary and secondary school systems.
 [1.]

 Very simply, Common Core is the carrot-on-a-stick for any state that wants federal funding for education.
 Which is now 45 out of 50.
 In other words, if you states want our federal money, you have to agree to use Common Core academic standards and handbooks, in place of traditional textbooks and teaching methodologies.
 Exclusively.

 We’ll pay you to worship at our altar.
 Just agree to participate in data mining and biowristbands for the kids, and whatever else we come up with.
 It’s easy.

 Common Core is problematic by definition.
 To begin with, it’s illegal.
 Federal control of schools is against federal law: